TheClems/AutoClicker/README.md

 # AutoClicker in Python
 ## Introduction
 This repository contains a simple AutoClicker script written in Python using the pynput library.
-The AutoClicker is designed to simulate mouse clicks at a specified delay interval.
+The AutoClicker is designed to simulate mouse clicks or any keyboard key at a specified delay interval.
 Feel free to customize the script according to your needs.

 ## Installation
 Before using this AutoClicker, make sure to install the required dependencies.
 You can install them using the following command: